 Our work helps to shape dialogue and supports actions towards ending gender inequality and Gender-Based Violence (GBV) in societies.

-The Gender Programme has consolidated its work with several trade unions, rural organisations and LGBTI (Lesbian, Gay, Bisexual, Transgender and Intersex) organisations using developmental methodologies including peer learning involving multiple stakeholders, participating writing, own learning and report back into their organisations.
+The Gender Equality Programme has consolidated its work with several trade unions, rural organisations and LGBTI (Lesbian, Gay, Bisexual, Transgender and Intersex) organisations using developmental methodologies including peer learning involving multiple stakeholders, participating writing, own learning and report back into their organisations.